braph-software/BRAPH-2/README.md

 # Learning BRAPH 2

 BRAPH 2 is a powerful tool that transforms scripts to pipelines.
-Please check the tutorial section on our website <a href="http://braph.org/tutorials/"></a>
+Please check the <a href="http://braph.org/tutorials/">tutorial section</a> on our website.

 ## Cite us!
 If you use BRAPH 2 in your project, please cite us here: